AdvancedWood/benz-website/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: The BENZ role is to
+      - title: The role of BENZ is to
-        content: 'Achieve a consistent approach to BIM into all architectural, engineering and construction (AEC) programmes in New Zealand'
-        content: 'Use the BIM handbook and other national guidelines in course material'
+        content: 'Achieve a consistent approach to BIM into all architectural, engineering and construction (AEC) programmes in New Zealand.<br>Use the BIM handbook and other national guidelines in course material.<br>Establish national guidelines for BIM learning outcomes ([download here](https://www.biminnz.co.nz/s/Tertiary-BIM-learning-Outcomes-Appendix-A-ya29.PDF)) and guidance on how to adopt these.<br>Collaborate on research projects to increase BIM adoption.<br>Work closely with industry in educational and research activities.<br>Monitor the above in tertiary education.'
         align: left
         background:
           image: